-I am a nuclear medicine physician and Deputy Chief of the Molecular Imaging and Therapy Service.
-I have a special expertise in oncologic PET/CT for clinical and research purposes, conventional cardiac imaging, cardiac PET and PET/CT, and antibody treatment.
-I am an active member of several international imaging societies, including the Academy of Molecular Imaging, the Society of Nuclear Medicine, and the Radiological Society of North America, for which I organize and participate in regular Continuing Medical Education lecture series.
-As a member of the imaging and lymphoma committees of the Cancer and Leukemia Group B, or CALGB, I organize and participate as an expert reader in national, multicenter trials.
+I am a nuclear medicine physician and Deputy Chief of the Molecular Imaging and Therapy Service in the Department of Radiology.
+I have special expertise in oncologic imaging (in particular using PET/CT), as well as cardiac imaging and nuclear medicine therapies.
+I am an active member of several national and international imaging societies, including the Society of Nuclear Medicine and Molecular Imaging and the Radiological Society of North America, for which I organize and participate in regular educational lecture series.
+As a member of the imaging and lymphoma committees of the Alliance for Clinical Trials in Oncology, I organize and participate as an expert reader in national multicenter trials.
+I serve as a reviewer for a variety of imaging and oncology journals.
+Besides my clinical work, I am interested in how the medical industry is changing and the future of healthcare.

-My research interests include the following: the assessment of the role of PET/CT imaging in the detection of head and neck cancer and lymphoma and the follow-up of patients with these diseases, the introduction and clinical evaluation of new PET radiotracers in oncology, the role of PET/CT imaging in radiotherapy planning and response assessment, and the development and evaluation of new techniques for motion control in the detection, treatment planning, and response assessment of lung cancer.
+I am actively involved in clinical research.
+My current research interests include: assessing the role of PET/CT imaging in the management of cancer patients, in particular patients with lymphoma or cancers of the head and neck; the introduction and clinical evaluation of new PET radiotracers in oncology; the role of PET/CT imaging in radiotherapy planning and response assessment; and the development and evaluation of new techniques for motion control and quantification, which may aid in the detection, treatment planning, and response assessment of various cancers.

-I am a member of the disease management teams for head and neck cancer and lymphoma, and I have organized and conducted several multidisciplinary research projects in these areas.
+I am a member of the disease management teams for lymphoma and head and neck cancer at MSKCC.

 - Clinical Expertise: Positron Emission Tomography/Computed Tomography (PET/CT) Body Imaging in Oncology; Cardiac Imaging; General Diagnostic and Therapeutic Nuclear Medicine